Elf Owl is the smallest owl in the world. They have a relatively small

 Behavior: Nocturnal, typically only feeding right

 at dusk or at night.
-Elf Owls watch from prey from a perch and then fly out
+Elf Owls watch for prey from a perch and then fly out

 to capture prey when spotted.
 They can glean insects from foliage or